UniMath/largecatmodules/README.md

 - A coproduct of presentable half arities is presentable : `Arities/PresentableHArityCoproducts`
-- Equivalence of representations between a raw signature and the coproduct of its half arities : `Arities/RawSigToHAr`
+- Equivalence of actions between a raw signature and the coproduct of its half arities : `Arities/RawSigToHAr`
 - pointwise limits and colimits of modules : `Prelims/LModuleColims`
 - pointwise limits and colimits of arities : `Arities/HAritiesColims`